-Threat/Intimidation TRE - An incident where there was no physical contact between the offender and victim, but the victim felt that physical harm could have occurred based on verbal or nonverbal communication by the offender.
+Threat/Intimidation TRE - The act of an incident where there was no physical contact between the offender and victim, but the victim reasonably believed_that physical harm could have occurred based on verbal or nonverbal communication by the offender.
 This includes nonverbal threats and verbal threats of physical harm which are made in person, electronically or through any other means.
 L3